cert-manager/cert-manager/GOVERNANCE.md

 must have had some meaningful interaction with you on an issue on GitHub or on the cert-manager or cert-manager-dev channels on Slack.

-Then, open an issue on the cert-manager repository and mention your sponsors as well as links to the meaningful interactions (Slack threads, GitHub issues).
+Then, open an issue on the [community][] repository and mention your sponsors as well as links to the meaningful interactions (Slack threads, GitHub issues).
 Ask your sponsors to confirm their sponsorship by commenting on your PR.
 After that, your request will be reviewed by a cert-manager admin, in accordance with their